Adrian-Benavente/grill/README.md

 To reduce the bundle size, icons are not enabled by default.
 If you want them you have to go through scss/base/base-dir.scss, uncomment the line that has the icons import and compile the Sass again.
 Don't forget to include the 'icons' folder in your project.

 **Grill saved your day?
 I'd be thankful if you [buy me a coffee](https://paypal.me/adrianbenavente).
-If you can't, your star motivates me**
+If you can't, a star motivates me**